Journey BJJ Academy Logo

 I hated going to a regular gym to walk on a treadmill or lift weights.
 Notice, I said walk on a treadmill instead of run.
 The thought of running at my size made me cringe with additional joint pain.

-I’ve alway found working out painfully boring.
+I've always found working out painfully boring.

 Nevertheless, I would watch mixed-martial arts fighting on television and think about how amazing it would be to learn Brazilian Jiu Jitsu.
 But, like most people, I never thought I could do something so physically demanding unless I got into better shape first.